benoumessad-mohamed-el-amine/file-monitoring-integrity-FIM-/README.md

 A cross-distro Bash script to monitor file changes in a directory (and its subdirectories), identify the user/process responsible, and send desktop notifications.

-🖥️ **Supports:** Debian/Ubuntu, Arch, Fedora, CentOS, openSUSE, and other Linux distributions.
+🖥️ **Supports:** Debian/Ubuntu, Arch, Fedora, CentOS, openSUSE, kali, and other Linux distributions.

 ---